 Define classes

-A TreeNode class in binary search tree with parent has four attributes, data, left, right and parent. data is the data stored in this node. left is the reference to the left child. right is the reference to the right child. parent is the reference to the parent node.
+A TreeNode class in a binary search tree with a parent pointer has four attributes, data, left, right, and parent. data is the data stored in this node. left is the reference to the left child. right is the reference to the right child. parent is the reference to the parent node.

-After you define TreeNode, you can define BinarySearchTree class.
+After you define TreeNode, you can define the BinarySearchTree class.
 It has one attribute, root.

 Java